Brian F. Linnane: College of the Holy Cross

 Fr.
 Linnane joined the Religious Studies department at Holy Cross in 1994.
 He has written several scholarly articles in the disciplines of fundamental moral theology, health care ethics, and virtue ethics.
-He served as assistant dean at Holy Cross from 2003–05 and was named a Loyola College Trustee in 2000.
+He served as assistant dean at Holy Cross from 2003 to 2005 and was named a Loyola College Trustee in 2000.

 Loyola University

 In July 2005, Fr.
 Linnane became the 24th President of Loyola University Maryland.
 As president of Loyola University Maryland, Fr.
 Linnane has overseen the opening of the Ridley Athletic Complex as well as renovation and expansion of Donnelly Science Center, the building of Thea Bowman Hall, the expansion and renovation of Loyola/Notre Dame Library, the opening of the McClure Tennis Center, and the groundbreaking for the Miguel B. Fernandez Family Center for Innovation and Collaborative Learning, which opened in Fall 2021.
-He steered the University through the strategic plan, Grounded in Tradition, Educating for the Future and led Loyola through its designation change from Loyola College in Maryland to Loyola University Maryland in 2009.
+He steered the university through the strategic plan, Grounded in Tradition, Educating for the Future and led Loyola through its designation change from Loyola College in Maryland to Loyola University Maryland in 2009.
 He launched and completed Loyola's first comprehensive fundraising campaign, Bright Minds, Bold Hearts, and he provided and inspired the vision for Messina, Loyola's distinctive living learning program.
-He was also known for encouraging students to "squeeze the sponge dry," referring to trying to making the most of your college experience academically and co-curricularly.

 Fr.
 Linnane currently serves on the board of trustees for Marquette University; University of Detroit Mercy; and the Institute of Christian and Jewish Studies.
 Fr.
 Linnane retired from the presidency at Loyola University Maryland on June 30, 2021.
 He has been named President Emeritus at Loyola.